-- 3.3.3 The landscape plans shall include construction details for planting, staking, soil amendments and any special requirements for the project and may be an attachment to the plans. - 3.3.4 Irrigation plans shall be drawn at the same scale as the landscape plans and include specifications which comply with the most current Uniform Plumbing Code as adopted by the City. - 3.3.5 Identification and description of automatic irrigation components to insure that vegetation is adequately serviced through water conserving features.
-Overhead sprinkler irrigation is only allowed on turf areas or other areas requiring overhead sprinkler irrigation. - 3.3.6 All drip and bubbler irrigation systems for trees and shrubs must be on a separate irrigation system from turf irrigation zones.
-The utlization of water savings irrigation design is encouraged, and incorporation of separation of irrigation zones based on water needs. - 3.3.7 Indication of the irrigation system point of connection to the water supply and size, water pressure available, and maximum demand of the system in gallons per hour/minute shall be provided. - 3.3.8 Irrigation equipment specified must be identified by manufacturer's name and equipment identification number. - 3.3.9 All equipment locations shall be indicated for irrigation valves, controllers, hydrants, quick coupler valves, sprinkler heads, backflow preventors and pipe sizing. - 3.3.10 Additional irrigation details may be needed to clarify particular situations.
-On all submitted plans, provide detail for each irrigation station valve, showing number of emitters/bubblers and rate or gallons per hour (gph) or gallons per minute (gpm) for all plants and trees. - 3.3.11 Typical details shall include backflow prevention devices, backflow enclosure valves, irrigation heads and irrigation controllers.
-Note that forly pressure vacuum breakers are allowed for residential applications, and reduced pressure principle backflow prevention devices are required in all other applications. - 3.3.12 All below ground equipment must be located within boxes of adequate size to protect the components. - 3.3.13 Schedule 40 PVC pipe is required for all pressure lines and under all paved areas.
+- 3.3.3 The landscape plans shall include construction details for planting, staking, soil amendments and any special requirements for the project and may be an attachment to the plans. - 3.3.4 Irrigation plans shall be drawn at the same scale as the landscape plans and include specifications which comply with the most current Uniform Plumbing Code as adopted by the City.
+On all submitted plans, provide detail showing number of emitters/bubblers and rate or gallons per hour (gph) or gallons per minute (gpm) for all plants and trees.
+See emitter detail in appendix for example. - 3.3.5 Identification and description of automatic irrigation components to insure that vegetation is adequately serviced through water conserving features.
+Overhead sprinkler irrigation is only allowed on turf areas or other areas requiring overhead sprinkler irrigation. - 3.3.6 All drip and bubbler irrigation systems for trees and shrubs must be on a separate irrigation zone from turf irrigation zones.
+The utilization of water savings irrigation design is encouraged, and incorporation of separation of irrigation zones based on water needs. - 3.3.7 Indication of the irrigation system point of connection to the water supply and size, water pressure available, and maximum demand of the system in gallons per hour/minute shall be provided.

-- 3.3.14 Piping must be installed a minimum of 18 [cighteen] inches [(18")] underground for non-pressure irrigation lines and 24 [twenty-four] inches [(24")] underground for constant pressure irrigation lines. - 3.3.15 [Adequate] Freeze protection and/or winterization for the irrigation system shall be provided. - 3.3.16 Schedule 40 PVC pipe or equivalent sleeving under sidewalks or driveways is required. - 3.3.17 Landscape irrigation water use shall be separately metered or sewer changes shall apply for other than residential uses.
+- 3.3.8 Irrigation equipment specified must be identified by manufacturer's name and equipment identification number. - 3.3.9 All equipment locations shall be indicated for irrigation valves, controllers, hydrants, quick coupler valves, sprinkler heads, backflow preventors and pipe sizing. - 3.3.10 Additional irrigation details may be needed to clarify particular situations as shown in typical irrigation legend in the Appendix. - 3.3.11 Typical details shall include backflow prevention devices, backflow enclosure valves, irrigation heads and irrigation controllers.
+Note that [only] pressure vacuum breakers are allowed for residential applications, and reduced pressure principle backflow prevention devices are required in all other applications. - 3.3.12 All below ground equipment must be located within boxes of adequate size to protect the components. - 3.3.13 Schedule 40 PVC pipe is required for all pressure lines and under all paved areas. - 3.3.14 Piping must be installed a minimum of 18 [eighteen] inches [(18")] underground for non-pressure irrigation lines and 24 [twenty-four] inches [(24")] underground for constant pressure irrigation lines. - 3.3.15 [Adequate] Freeze protection and/or winterization for the irrigation system shall be provided. - 3.3.16 Schedule 40 PVC pipe or equivalent sleeving under sidewalks or driveways is required. - 3.3.17 Landscape irrigation water use shall be separately metered or sewer changes shall apply for other than residential uses.